Malyshev Factory

 It produces diesel engines, farm machinery, coal mining, sugar refining, and wind farm equipment, but is best known for its production of Soviet tanks, including the BT tank series of fast tanks, the famous T-34 of the Second World War, the Cold War T-64 and T-80, and their modern Ukrainian successor, the T-84.
-The factory is closely associated with the Morozov Design Bureau (KMDB), designer of military armoured fighting vehicles and the Kharkov Engine Design Bureau (KEDB) for engines.
-During 1958 it constructed "Kharkovchanka", an off-road vehicle which reached the South Pole the following year.
+The factory is closely associated with the Morozov Design Bureau (KMDB), designer of military armoured fighting vehicles and the Kharkiv Engine Design Bureau (KEDB) for engines.
+In 1958, it developed the Kharkovchanka, an off-road vehicle which reached the South Pole the following year.

 At its height during the Soviet era, the factory employed 60,000 of Kharkiv's 1.5 million inhabitants.

 As of 2015, 5,000 people worked at the factory.

 Naming

 The factory was renamed several times.
 First originally named in Russian, English-language sources variously refer to it as factory, plant, or works, though now use the Ukrainian translation of the word zavod (works).